 And so he sent his closest followers, ones he could trust to ask the tough questions, ones who would not be easily fooled, who would not be swept up and deceived by emotions.
 John sent them to ask this Jesus of Nazareth "are you the one who is to come, or are we to wait for another?"
 This was no idle question.
-The very nature of the question reveals that John was willing to consider Jesus a prophet.
-His disciples asking, "are we to wait for another?" seems a signal that John was at least willing to consider Jesus as being someone who would pick up his mantle of proclaiming the Messiah.
-But John was still hopeful - "are you the one who was to come?" is the key question.
+The very nature of the question reveals that John was at least willing to consider Jesus a 'mere' prophet rather than the expected Messiah.
+His disciples affirmed that uncertainty, asking, "are we to wait for another?" and signaling that John was prepared to affirm Jesus as being someone who would pick up his mantle of proclaiming the Messiah rather than being the one proclaimed.
+But for all of that uncertainty, John was still hopeful - "are you the one who was to come?" is the key question.
 Is this Jesus the one, or just the latest in a series of popular candidates?
-Is it possible for John to hope that his prophecy might be fulfilled in his own lifetime?
-Is it possible for John to have some affirmation, some certainty in his hope?
+Was it possible for John to hope that his prophecy might be fulfilled in his own lifetime?
+Was it possible for John to have some affirmation, some certainty in his hope?

-Jesus answered John in the best way he could.
-Instead of standing on a pedestal, beating his chest and declaring in a loud proclamation, "yes, I am the one!", instead of such theatrics Jesus invites John's disciples to see for themselves, and in doing so provides the only answer that could bring John the hope for which he was searching, and possibly even some joy in the midst of his darkness.
+Spoiler alert - yes!
+To give John the affirmation he was seeking, Jesus answered John in the best way he could.
+He didn't stand proudly, beating his chest and declaring in a loud proclamation, "yes, I am the one!"
+Instead of such shallow theatrics Jesus invites John's disciples to see for themselves, and in doing so provides the only answer that could bring John the hope for which he was searching, and possibly even some joy in the midst of his darkness.
 Jesus answered John from scripture, pointing to his deeds as fulfillment of scriptural prophecy.
 Jesus declares that the good signs foretold by Isaiah had indeed been demonstrated.